Ohtani’s RBI, Barria’s gem gives Angels 1-0 victory over A’s

 ANAHEIM, Calif.
 (AP) — Shohei Ohtani ended a long run drought with an RBI double, Jaime Barria outdueled Cole Irvin and the Los Angeles Angels defeated the Oakland Athletics 1-0 on Saturday.

 The Japanese two-way sensation lined a double to right-center in the third that drove in Matt Thaiss and ended the Angels’ string of 29 straight scoreless innings against the Athletics.
-It was Ohtani’s 82nd RBI of the season, which is one behind Toronto’s Vladimir Guerrero Jr. for the major league lead.
+It was Ohtani’s 82nd RBI of the season, one behind Toronto’s Vladimir Guerrero Jr. for the major league lead.

+The Angels (52-52) are at .500 for the 19th time this season after snapping a seven-game skid against Oakland.
+Los Angeles also improved to 18-9 in one-run games and got its first 1-0 victory since Sept.
+11, 2018, against Texas.

+“You have to win 1-0, 3-2, 2-1 games if you want to get to where you want to go,” manager Joe Maddon said.

 Barria (2-0) was outstanding in his second start of the season as he pitched 6 2/3 innings and retired 10 straight at one point.
 The right-hander gave up six hits and struck out three with one walk and a hit batter.

+Barria has won his last two starts and has thrown 12 2/3 consecutive scoreless innings since allowing back-to-back home runs in the first inning in his last start at Minnesota.

+“He is throwing with more conviction.
+He believes he is going to throw to a good spot and the contact is not going to be that great,” Maddon said.

-Steve Cishek and José Quijada came on in relief, and Raisel Iglesias retired the side in the ninth for his 22nd save in 27 opportunities.
+Steve Cishek and José Quijada came on in relief, and Raisel Iglesias retired the final four batters for his 22nd save in 27 opportunities.

 Irvin (7-10) also pitched well in his 6 1/3 innings with one run allowed on five hits with six strikeouts.
-The left-hander let only two Angels to reach base after the third inning
+The left-hander — who went to high school only 5 miles from Angel Stadium — let only two Angels to reach base after the third inning.

+“For a hometown start, I’m pretty happy,” he said.
+“I was nervous after coming in from the bullpen.
+I had some jelly legs in the first inning but kind of got through it.”

-Thaiss led off the third with a singe, advanced to third on David Fletcher’s single up the middle and scored on Ohtani’s double.
+Thaiss led off the third with a single, advanced to third on David Fletcher’s single up the middle and scored on Ohtani’s double.

 Oakland’s best chance came in the seventh when it loaded the bases with two outs after Sean Murphy and Tony Kemp got hits and Elvis Andrus reached on third baseman Jack Mayfield’s error.